146th Airlift Wing: The Global Pandemic and California civil unrest

 Early 2020 brought Covid-19 to the United States and the 146th Airlift Wing remained one of the busiest C-130 units across the Air National Guard.
-In addition to providing essential services to medical facilities in communities across the state of California from both the Medical Group and the Aeromedical Evacuation Squadron, members of the 115th Airlift Squadron transported over 400 ventilators to locations across the Eastern United States, providing much needed medical equipment to locations that were severely lacking.
-Members of the 146th also mobilized to assist at the Los Angeles County coroners office, provided medical strike teams at senior living centers and assisted with vaccination distribution sites across California.
+In addition to providing essential services to medical facilities in communities across the state of California from the Medical Group amd Aeromedical Evacuation Squadron, members of the 115th Airlift Squadron transported over 400 ventilators to locations across the Eastern United States, providing much needed medical equipment to locations that were severely lacking.
+CE Squadron, Services and Mission Support personnel provided service to Southern and Central California food banks, provided medical strike teams at senior living centers and assisted with vaccination distribution across California.
+146th AW Chaplain religious support teams mobilized to assist at the Los Angeles County County Coroner with body identification and proper disposition of remains.

 In addition to fighting Covid-19, the state of California was also reeling from protests and civil disturbances in mid-2020.
 In response, the 146th Airlift Wing was mobilized to transport National Guard soldiers and Airmen to locations across the state to provide security and assistance to civil authorities if required.
 "The unit engaged in 63 hours of flying time to move 1,574 National Guard members along with 364,600 pounds of supplies in C-130J Super Hercules aircraft."
 This immense operation occurred within a span of 72 hours and marked the largest troop movement in California Air National Guard History.

 Also in 2020, members of the 146th Maintenance Group provided critical aircraft recovery support by assisting Marines from Twentynine Palms, California, as they disassembled, lifted and loaded the remains of a KC-130J aircraft that collided with a Marine F-35B during a refueling mission onto a transport truck.

-As a result of the incredibly high OPSTEMPO in 2020, the 146th airlift Wing was awarded the Major General Stanley F. H. Newman Award, recognizing the most outstanding Air National Guard wing contributing to the overall success of the Mobility Air Forces mission.
+As a result of the high OPSTEMPO in 2020, the 146th airlift Wing was awarded the Major General Stanley F. H. Newman Award, recognizing the most outstanding Air National Guard wing contributing to the overall success of the Mobility Air Forces mission.